D-Artemis: A Deliberative Cognitive Framework for Mobile GUI Multi-Agents: Introduction

 Human cognition in complex tasks often follows a deliberative cycle of learning, planning, calibration, and reflection (FIgure~\ref{fig:head}).
 Inspired by this cognitive model, we introduce the D-Artemis framework, which instantiates this process for GUI agents through a core workflow of thinking, alignment, and reflection.
 By emulating this human-like cognitive loop,it achieves significantly more robust and adaptive autonomous operation.
 D-Artemis employs a fine-grained, app-specific tip retrieval mechanism to provide highly relevant tips guidance, which avoids the logical conflicts of coarse-grained methods and enhances the effectiveness of guidance.
 Crucially, D-Artemis features a proactive Pre-execution Alignment stage, where lightweight Thought-Action Consistency(TAC) Check module and Action Correction Agent (ACA) cooperate to check and correct actions before execution, emulating human-like deliberation to prevent costly trajectory deviations.
 To complete the cognitive loop, a Status Reflection Agent (SRA) performs a post-execution strategic reflection, assessing the effectiveness of each step and generating insights to inform future decisions.
 A key advantage of D-Artemis is that it enhances the performance of general-purpose Multimodal large language models (MLLMs) on GUI tasks without training on complex trajectory datasets, demonstrating remarkable generalization capabilities.
-In summary, our contributions are four-fold: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item We introduce D-Artemis, a new vision-based agentic framework that integrates fine-grained tip guidance, proactive pre-execution alignment, and strategic post-execution reflection to effectively execute complex mobile GUI tasks. \item We propose a effective tip guidance mechanism that conducts fine-grained, app-specific retrieval, avoiding the logical conflicts caused by heterogeneous tips for similar tasks across different applications. \item We design a deliberative loop that combines pre-execution alignment with post-execution reflection, empowering the agent to emulate human process of fine-tuning actions and reflectively learning from outcomes. \item Extensive experiments on the AndroidWorld and ScreenSpot-V2 benchmarks demonstrate that D-Artemis achieves state-of-the-art (SOTA) performance in GUI automation and exhibits strong generalization capabilities.
-Moreover, thorough ablation studies confirm the significant contribution of each proposed components. \end{itemize}
+In summary, our contributions are four-fold: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item We introduce D-Artemis, a new vision-based agentic framework that integrates proactive pre-execution alignment, strategic post-execution reflection, and a fine-grained, app-specific tip guidance mechanism designed to avoid logical conflicts caused by heterogeneous tips across different applications. \item We design a deliberative loop that combines pre-execution alignment with post-execution reflection, empowering the agent to emulate human process of fine-tuning actions and reflectively learning from outcomes. \item Extensive experiments on the AndroidWorld and ScreenSpot-V2 benchmarks demonstrate that D-Artemis achieves state-of-the-art (SOTA) performance among open-source general models in GUI automation and exhibits strong generalization capabilities.
+Moreover, thorough ablation studies confirm the significant contribution of each proposed component. \end{itemize}